Suor/funcy/docs/colls.rst

         get_in({"a": {"b": 42}}, ["a", "b"])    # -> 42
         get_in({"a": {"b": 42}}, ["c"], "foo")  # -> "foo"

+    Note that missing key or index, i.e. `KeyError` and `IndexError` result into `default` being return, while trying to use non-int index for a list will result into `TypeError`.
+This way funcy stays strict on types.

 .. function:: set_in(coll, path, value)